Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 ---
 title: MKS Free to Standard Migration Guide
-excerpt: Learn how to migrate your OVH MKS cluster from Free to Standard, understand plan differences, and follow best practices for a secure and smooth transition.
+excerpt: Learn how to migrate your OVHcloud MKS cluster from Free to Standard offer, understand plan differences, and follow best practices for a secure and smooth transition.
 updated: 2025-09-17
 ---

-## Objective
+## Objectives

-This guide outlines the process of migrating your OVH Managed Kubernetes Service (MKS) cluster from the Free plan to the Standard plan.
-It provides a step-by-step walkthrough to ensure a secure and efficient transition while minimizing downtime.
+This guide outlines the process of migrating your OVHcloud Managed Kubernetes Service (MKS) cluster from the Free plan to the Standard plan.
+It provides a step-by-step procedure to ensure a secure and efficient transition while minimizing downtime.

 We will cover the essential phases of migration, including: